Ever wonder how you can keep browsing the net without filling up your browser history?

 To open an incognito tab in Mozilla Firefox, do these steps:

-- Click on the horizontal dashes on the upper right corner of your Firefox window
+- Click on the horizontal dashes in the upper right corner of your Firefox window

-- If you prefer keyboard shortcuts, then press Shift + ⌘+ P on your Mac PC or Shift + CTRL + P on Windows
+- If you prefer keyboard shortcuts, press Shift + ⌘+ P on your Mac PC or Shift + CTRL + P on Windows.

-Doing this will successfully open up a new incognito tab for your Firefox browser to surf the net without leaving any sort of browsing history to delete later.
+Doing this will successfully open up a new incognito tab for your Firefox browser to surf the net without leaving any browsing history to delete later.

 What is Incognito Tab and what does Incognito Tab do

-Befitting its name, ‘incognito tab’ does what it says, it essentially makes sure that there are no records of your browsing history saved on your browser.
+Befitting its name, the ‘incognito tab’ does what it says; it essentially ensures that there are no records of your browsing history saved on your browser.

-If you are the type to not delete your browser history every day and are unwilling to let someone else look through your browsing history, incognito tab is the best choice.
+If you are the type not to delete your browser history every day and are unwilling to let someone else look through your browsing history, the incognito tab is the best choice.

-This is also the reason for why people look for how to open Incognito tab.
+This is also why people look for how to open the Incognito tab.

 What is advantage of using Incognito Tab

-There are some misconceptions to incognito tab however, contrary to the popular belief, incognito tab won’t make your browsing history anonymous to your internet service provider, whosoever it might be nor will it hide your activities if you sign up on a website while in incognito mode.
+There are some misconceptions about the incognito tab; however, contrary to popular belief, it won’t make your browsing history anonymous to your internet service provider, whosoever it might be, nor will it hide your activities if you sign up on a website while in incognito mode.

-Essentially, you are still fully exposed except your browsing history on your computer will remain private.
-Here are some pros and cons to using incognito mode:
+Essentially, you are still fully exposed, except your browsing history on your computer will remain private.
+Here are some pros and cons of using incognito mode: